aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-ods-to-tsv/_index.md

 The following example demonstrates how to merge ODS to TSV in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge ODS to TSV.
 Upload your files, call Workbook.Combine method for merging files, and then save it to TSV file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges ODS to TSV.
+See Python example that merges ODS to TSV.

 {{% /blocks/products/pf/agp/text %}}